e2b-dev/e2b-cookbook/examples/openai-js/README.md

 # OpenAI Code Interpreter in JS/TS
 This is an example that tests the capabilities of OpenAI's models.
-You can choose from models like o1 or gpt-5.6-sol.
+You can choose from the models listed at the top of `app.ts`.
 We let the LLM write the code to train a machine learning model on a dataset from Kaggle.
 We use the E2B Code Interpreter SDK for running the LLM-generated code tasks in a secure and isolated cloud environment.

 ## Tech Stack